BeelanMX/scrapCFEBot/scrapperFunctions/readme.md

 ** Parameters **

 - _id_
-  This parameter receives a string, which is going to identificate the button, how mentioned before, it can be an id, or a selector.
+  This parameter receives a string, which is going to identify the button, how mentioned before, it can be an id, or a selector.

 - _time_
   This is the time that the page is going to wait to charge the changes.
-It, also, is written in miliseconds.
+It, also, is written in milliseconds.

 ### [expectedRows](#expectedRows)